 Also known as Marbled Coralcod, Northern Scorpionfish, Painted Stingfish, Stingfish.

-Found singly, well camouflaged over shallow, murky rock and sandy bottoms in crevices and around inshore rock walls of coastal reefs.
+Found singly and well camouflaged, over shallow, murky, rock and sandy bottoms, in crevices and around inshore rock walls, of coastal reefs.

 They feed on crustaceans and small fish.